-The hardware configuration token is created when you use the IOCP utility with the DYN option to generate a new I/O configuration data set (IOCDS) file.
+If you have privilege class B, the hardware configuration token is created when you use the IOCP utility to generate a new I/O configuration data set (IOCDS) file.
 This token is static.
 That is, once created, the token in the IOCDS can only be changed by generating a new IOCDS file.